 The corresponding author must inform the editor of any potential conflicts of interest that could influence the authors’ interpretation of the data.
 Examples of potential conflicts of interest are financial support from or connections to pharmaceutical companies, political pressure from interest groups, and academically related issues.
 In particular, all sources of funding applicable to the study should be explicitly stated.

-Authorship credit should be based on 1) substantial contributions to conception and design, acquisition of data, or analysis and interpretation of data; 2) drafting the article or revising it critically for important intellectual content; and 3) final approval of the version to be published.
-Each author should meet these 3 conditions.
-If the number of authors is greater than six, there should be a list of each author's role for the submitted paper.
+Authorship credit should be based on 1) substantial contributions to conception and design, acquisition of data, or analysis and interpretation of data; 2) drafting the article or revising it critically for important intellectual content; 3) final approval of the version to be published; and 4) agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+Each author should meet these four conditions.

 Originality and Duplicate Publication

 All submitted manuscripts should be original and should not be considered by other scientific journals for publication at the same time.
 No part of the accepted manuscript should be duplicated in any other scientific journal without the permission of the Editorial Board.
-If duplicate publication related to the papers of this journal is detected, the authors will be announced in the journal and their institutes will be informed, and there will also be penalties for the authors.
+Submitted manuscripts are screened for possible plagiarism or duplicate publication by CrossCheck upon arrival.
+A letter of permission is required for any and all material that has been published previously.
+It is the responsibility of the author to request permission from the publisher for any material that is being reproduced.
+This requirement applies to text, figures, and tables.

-It is possible to republish manuscripts if the manuscripts satisfy the conditions of secondary publication of the Uniform Requirements for Manuscripts Submitted to Biomedical Journals.
+It is possible to republish manuscripts if the manuscripts satisfy the conditions of secondary publication of the “ICMJE Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals” (http://www.icmje.org/).